nextcloud/news/CONTRIBUTING.md

 You can also send a mail to the [owncloud-devel mailing list](https://mailman.owncloud.org/mailman/listinfo/devel).

 ### Project structure
+The project is structured in the following way:

 * **admin/**: Admin related parts which hook up the News app in the admin area.
 The HTML is in **templates/admin.php** folder, the JavaScript is in **js/admin/Admin.js**, CSS in **css/admin.css**.
 Both CSS and JavaScript don't need to be recompiled unlike everything else.
 The controller that hooks up the template is located in **controller/admincontroller.php**. **admin/admin.php** is just there to wire up the controllers on the admin page which does not support the App Framework.